SmartEVSE/SmartEVSE-3/docs/configuration.md

 OCPP          Enable OCPP
               See the OCPP section in the SmartEVSE dashboard for setting up identifiers and configuring the OCPP interface.
-  <Disabled>  No OCPP functionality including OCPP access control and load managment
+  <Disabled>  No OCPP functionality including OCPP access control and load management
   <Enabled>   Connect to the OCPP server using the credentials set up in the SmartEVSE dashboard.
 To use
               the RFID reader with OCPP, set the mode Rmt/OCPP in the RFID menu.
 Note that the other RFID modes overrule the OCPP access control.
 OCPP SmartCharging requires the SmartEVSE